Biking The Douro Valley7 Days & 6 Nights

 - Transfer from your Peso da Regua hotel to Porto Airport (1.5 hours)

-- Detailed information pack, route notes, GPX tracks and loan of a GPS unit
+- Access to route notes and GPX tracks on a smartphone navigation app (alternatively loan of a GPS unit is available)

 - 24/7 Emergency telephone support from our UK & US offices

 - Bike hire (standard or e-bike options)

 - Lunches, 4 dinners (2 dinners are included), drinks & snacks